CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/backup/add-backup-to-application.md

 ---
-title: "Add Scheduled Backup To Application Server"
+title: "Add Scheduled Backup to Application Server"
-linkTitle: "Add Scheduled Backup To Application Server"
+linkTitle: "Add Scheduled Backup to Application Server"
 description: "Instructions to add scheduled backups to the Application Server."
 weight: 40
 ---